trisha98765/Task-Scheduler-Project/README.md

  * Most of the methods in the task files will be setters and getters along with functions to delete, edit, and print tasks.
 In the taskList files, we'll implement functions to delete and edit lists as well as functions to find a task, remove a task, and print the list details.
 When the user chooses to delete a task, they are also given the option to undo their delete command, which brings the previously deleted task back onto their task list.

  ## Phase II
- > * Schedule two check-ins using Calendly.
-You need to pick both time slots during your lab on week 8.
-Your entire team must be present for both check-ins.
- >   * The first check-in needs to be scheduled with your lab TA.
-During that meeting, you will discuss your project design/class diagram from phase II.
- >   * The second check-in should be scheduled with a reader.
-During that meeting you will discuss:
- >     * The tasks you are planning for the first sprint
- >     * How work will be divided between the team members

 ## Class Diagram

 ![Structural UML Diagram](https://lucid.app/publicSegments/view/44dcc957-5e92-4d40-9203-75094bef565e/image.png)

-> * Our project will include a way to create an individual task as well as group them in a task list.
-To the left and right of these classes are the method classes we will be implementing in order to perform all of the expected actions on both the tasks and tasks in a list.
-These include editing, finding, deleting, and printing.
+* Our project will include a way to create an individual task as well as group them in a task list.
+The main component is `Goal`, a class that consists of getters and methods for printing, editing and deleting.
+One child class of `Goal` is `Task`, where one object would represent an individual task.
+Another child class of `Goal` is `TaskList`, where one object of this class would represent an entire list of tasks.
+Finally, the `MainView`, `TaskListView` and `TaskView` classes will be used to create visuals of the objects and menu for the user.
-> * The Task class involves setters and getters which will be used to collect information about a specific task.
+ * The `Task` class involves setters and getters which will be used to collect information about a specific task and it is a child of the `Goal` class.
 This includes getting the name, description, priority, due date and duration of a task.
-> * The Print class is an abstract class, and it has two child classes called PrintTask and PrintTaskList.
-When the user selects to print a specific task, then only one task will be printed using the PrintTask child class.
-When the user selects the option to print the entire last, the PrintTaskList child class will be used to print the whole list.
-> * The Edit class is an abstract class, and it has two child classes called EditTask and editTaskList.
-When the user selects to edit a specific task, the EditTask class will be used to make specific adjustments to the attributes of a task the user selects.
-When the user chooses to edit the entire task list, the editTaskList class will be used to adjust the attributes of the task list.
-> * The Delete class is an abstract class, and it has two child classes called DeleteTask and DeleteTaskList.
-When the user selects to delete a specific task, the DeleteTask class will be used to remove the task from the existing task list.
-When the user selects to delete an entire task list, the DeleteTaskList class will be used to delete the entire class.
-> * The FindTask class has one method which searches through the existing task list to find the task a user is looking for.
-Finding a task will not be an option that is presented to the user, it will instead be used by the Print, Edit and Delete classes in order to efficiently perform their own functions.
+It will also consist of the methods that will be presented to the user through a menu, which includes printing, editing and deleting an individual task.
-> * The TaskList class has an aggregration association with the Task class.
+ * The `TaskList` class has an aggregation association with the `Goal` class.
 This is because the TaskList class has a private attribute where a vector of Task objects is made.
-The TaskList class can be used to set the name of a TaskList which will be entered by the user.
+The `TaskList` class can be used to set the name of a list of tasks which will be entered by the user.
+It will consist of methods to print, edit or delete an individual task.
+It will also have a searching method to find a specific task which will not be a menu option for the user, it will instead be used by the print, edit and delete methods.
+ * The `MainView` class is the main graphical interface that will be used to present the program to the user.
+It will consist of a vector of `Task` objects and a vector of `TaskList` objects.
+ * The `TaskListView` class is a child class of `MainView` through a composition association.
+It consists of a vector of `TaskView` objects and methods that allow for visual representations of a task list.
+ * The `TaskView` class is a child class of `TaskListView` through a composition association.
+It consists of methods that allow for visual representations of tasks.

  ## Phase III
  > You will need to schedule a check-in for the second scrum meeting with a reader (using Calendly).
 Your entire team must be present.
 This meeting will occur on week 8 but NOT during lab time.